manuGil/online-core/docs/source/georeferencing.rst

 .. attention::
    **Question.**

-   + Why we use a different reference surfaces for horizontal and vertical positioning?
+   + Why we use different reference surfaces for horizontal and vertical positioning?
    + Define in your own words the difference between a local and global horizontal datum?
    + What is the horizontal datum for your country?
    + How are the horizontal and vertical datums connected?